catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

   $ eval $(openstack coe cluster config --dir ~/.kube/ k8s-cluster-2)

-If we now check the current config we will see that is also says ``default``, this is because that is the naming convention used in the creation of the local config.
+If we now check the current config we will see that it also says ``default``, this is because the naming convention used in the creation of the local config automatically is loaded with **default** as its value.

 .. code-block:: bash

   $ kubectl config current-context default

 If we view the actual config however we can see that this is indeed a different file to the one we view previously.

 .. code-block:: bash